riordan/Logseq/pages/Admap Experimentation Workshop.md

 	- ### Outline
 		- Process
 			- Run a UX Metrics workshop for experimentation
-			- Run with Analytics team + PMs
+			- Run with Analytics team + PMs (for HEART metrics)
-				-
+		- Why are we doing this?
 		-